axel-douglas/space-trash-hack/docs/ux-inventory.md

 # UX Inventory Builder

-## Overview
+## Home inventory workspace
-The inventory builder page now combines Streamlit layout primitives with an AG Grid-based editor to provide a hybrid workspace optimised for astronaut operations.
+The inventory builder now lives on the Home flow and combines Streamlit layout primitives with an AG Grid-based editor to provide a hybrid workspace optimised for astronaut operations.

 ## Hybrid grid experience
 - **Tesla-style validation colours**: mass and volume columns display a teal-to-red gradient that highlights invalid or negative values instantly.